 And as far as the cost to run LCD projectors, the lion’s share of the energy is spent in producing the light at the bulb (although the DLP projectors use a spinning wheel which requires some energy as well).
 However, projectors in generally use less energy than the equivalent flat panels.
 This is easy to understand: a 100” flat panel, or even an 80”, is going to use much, much more energy than a single bulb, even though that single bulb is nothing to sniff at.

-Unlike the other two methods, the LED projectors have an inherent advantage in that they don’t use a single high powered bulb.
+Unlike the other two methods, the LED projectors have an inherent advantage in that they don’t use a single high-powered bulb, so you don’t have to install such a bulb (more on other things you don’t have to do in our do’s and don’ts article).
 Instead, the light source is an LED array that leads to lower replacement costs over time, because the LED lights last much, much longer than bulbs, it’s not uncommon to see a projector advertising 50,000 hours of run-time for an LED projector.

 So, the bulb cost over time (“replacement parts”) really isn’t as significant with LED projectors.
 That’s good news for businesses or anyone who wants to have a projector on all the time, or who wants to install a high-end projector in a way that’s not easy to physically replace eventually.